fperazzi/proSR/README.md

 ```

 ### Loading the dataset
 Set the path to the dataset in `configs.py:prosr_params.train.path{source,target}`.
-To **train on multiple datasets** create a new folder containing soft links to the datasets you want to use for training.
+To **train on multiple datasets** create a new folder containing soft links to the datasets, you want to use for training.
 For example: `ensemble/{DIV2K_train_HR,Flickr2K}`.

 `train.path.source` is optional.
 If left empty, the dataloader will downsample the target images found in `train.path.target` to the predefined lower resolution.

 #### Resume Training
-To resume training from a checkpoint, e.g. `data/checkpoints/PRETRAINED_net_G.pth`.
+To resume training from a checkpoint, e.g. `data/checkpoints/PRETRAINED_net_G.pth`:
 ```
 python train.py --checkpoint data/checkpoints/PRETRAINED
 ```